Nahant, Massachusetts: Geography and transportation

 According to the United States Census Bureau, the town has a total area of 40.1 km2, of which 2.7 km2 is land and 37.4 km2, or 93.24%, is water.
 Nahant is a tied island connected to the mainland by a natural tombolo, effectively a peninsula though often referred to as an "island".
 Nahant is connected by a causeway to the city of Lynn.
 The town is surrounded by Nahant Bay to the east, Nahant Harbor to the south, and Lynn Harbor to the west, all of which lead directly into Broad Sound and Massachusetts Bay.
 The town is essentially divided into a main portion and Little Nahant, just north of the main portion of town along the eastern side of the causeway.
 The area along the west side of town, between Black Rock Point and Bass Point, is the most densely settled part of town.
 There are ten beaches along the coastline, the largest being Nahant Beach and Long Beach, both of which line the eastern side of the causeway road north of Little Nahant.
 Included in these ten beaches is Short beach, one of the most popular sites in the town during the summer, only accessible through a Nahant beach sticker.
 The town also has a few small parks and the Kelly Greens Golf Course.
+A few small islands stand offshore of Nahant, including Egg Rock, Pea Island, and Castle Rock.

 Nahant is just one of four towns out of the 351 cities and towns in Massachusetts (along with Rockport, Provincetown and Aquinnah) that only touches one other town by land (Gosnold and Nantucket do not touch any).
 Only touching a 400-yard portion of Lynn by land, the water rights of the town also touch those of Revere, Winthrop and Boston, in Suffolk County.
 Both by land and by sea, Nahant is the southernmost town in Essex County.
 The town is centered 14 mi by land northeast of Boston, 9 mi south of Salem, and 25 mi southwest of Cape Ann.

 The nearest state route is Route 129, within Lynn.
 The nearest highways are a highway portion of U.S. Route 1 in Saugus and Interstate 95 and Route 128 in Peabody.
-The only mass transit within town is route 439 of the MBTA bus system, which loops within town before passing back into Lynn, providing access to Central Square, home to a stop along the Newburyport/Rockport Line of the MBTA Commuter Rail, providing service between the North Shore and Boston's North Station.
-Some 439 buses extend their service to Wonderland, providing a connection to the MBTA Blue Line.
+The only mass transit within town is route 439 of the MBTA bus system, which runs between Nahant and Lynn station.
 The nearest airport to town is Boston's Logan International Airport.